dancras/Doubles/README.markdown

  *   If your classes have matching methods to the chosen test double, there is currently no way to access the test double method.

+ *   Failures triggered by the library will fail tests in phpunit with an E code rather than an F code.

 Reference
 ---------